If you have a life-or-death emergency, please call 317-5000 and follow the instructions for emergency calls.

 You are not allowed to enter the U.S. Embassy while carrying any of the following items:

-- Battery-operated or electronic devices such as mobile phones, digital diaries, digital watches, pagers, cameras, audio/video cassettes, compact discs, MP3s, floppy disks, laptops, or portable music players
+- Battery-operated or electronic devices such as mobile phones, digital/smart watches, cameras, audio equipment, laptops, or portable music players.

-- Bags such as travel bags, backpacks, briefcases, suitcases, leather, cloth bags, and zip folders – you can only carry plastic bags or paper folders containing application-related papers
+- Bags such as travel bags, backpacks, briefcases, suitcases, leather, cloth bags, and zip folders – you can only carry plastic or paper folders containing application-related papers.

 Parking Special Instructions